 - Do not keep your filter open.
 Always cover it with a lid.
 Otherwise, the entire purpose of your filter will get destroyed.

 - If the filtered water is not clean or transparent, never drink it.
 It indicates that the materials are not ready to use yet.
 Keep filtering until the water is clean.

 - Avoid keeping the filter in hot areas.
 Keep it in a cool and humid place.

 - Avoid using water from known toxic sources.
 If a water source, e.g., a well or a pond has been reported to contain alarming amounts of toxic substances like arsenic, lead or other heavy metals, avoid using water from that source.
 Water should always be obtained from a known healthy source.

 - Avoid using very hard water.

 - Maintain the standard pH of water.
-Water with a pH of 7 or slightly above are similar to the pH of body fluids and help to fight infections.
+Water with a pH of 7 or slightly above is similar to the pH of body fluids and helps to fight infections.

 What Are the WHO Standards for Drinkable Water?

 The World Health Organization has devised some criteria or standards that define safe water.
 The water filtered by activated charcoal is capable of meeting these standards largely.
 Though the filter is made out of scratch, the filtered water is very pure and fulfills all the parameters of safe water, which is your dire need during survival.
 Some basic standards are mentioned below.

 - Should be free from all pathogenic agents, e.g. Escherichia coli.